 - 1 teaspoon pure vanilla extract

-- 1/4 cup strawberry chia jam (or sub in your favourite homemade or store-bought jam)
+- 1/4 cup strawberry chia jam (or sub in your favorite homemade or store-bought jam)

 Instructions